 A: Each challenge is a maximum of 7 minutes.
 We usually average 2-5 challenges per session.
 That all depends on how quickly they go.

 Q: Do you offer paintball memberships?

 A: Our membership packages include paintball, karting and lasertag.
-With each membership, you get big discounts on each activity plus free games/races, etc. Our memberships cost $35.
-Review our membership packages.
+With each membership, you get big discounts on each activity plus free games/races, etc. To learn more, head to our membership packages page.